alliyah95/detoX/README.md

 1. Install the dependencies by running the command `npm install`.
 2. Generate a production build using the command `npm run build`.
 This will create a `dist` folder containing the necessary files.
-3. Open Google Chrome or any Chromium-based browser, and navigate to `chrome://extensions/`.
+3. Open Google Chrome or any Chromium-based browser, and access the extensions page.
+In Google Chrome, this can be done by navigating to `chrome://extensions/`.
 4. Enable `Developer mode` from the top right corner of the browser window.
 5. Click on `Load unpacked`.
 6. Select the generated `dist` folder.